protongraph/protongraph/README.md

 #### Current plans

-Right now my focus is on user experience and stability.
++ Right now my focus is on user experience and stability.
 I'm working on this tool while also using it for my own game so I can actually see what's missing and what part of the workflow could be improved for real world use.

-New features will be added as I need them when the overall usability will be good enough for most people.
++ New features will be added as I need them when the overall usability will be good enough for most people.

-At some point, I'd like to add some sort of control flow (conditional and loops) but it likely won't be implemented anytime soon.
++ At some point, I'd like to add some sort of control flow (conditional and loops) but it likely won't be implemented anytime soon.
++ Comment nodes, groups and other QoL features are planned not are not the top priority at the moment

 ## How does it work?

 There's two main components to this addon:
-+ The ConceptGraph node that you add to your editor
++ The **ConceptGraph** node that you add to your editor
-+ The Templates that holds the node graphs
++ The **Templates** that holds the node graphs

 Templates are attached to the ConceptGraph nodes.
-They are saved to disk and can be shared accross many different nodes, this way you can define the generation rules once and change the parameters on the individual nodes directly.
+They are saved to disk and can be shared accross many different nodes, this way you can define the node graph once and change the parameters on the individual nodes directly.

 ## Quick start

-+ Create a **ConceptGrap**h node in the editor tree.
++ Create a **ConceptGraph** node in the editor tree.
 It will automatically add two child nodes, Input and Output
 + Select the ConceptGraph node, a new button "Concept Graph Editor" will appear on the bottom dock.
 Click it to access the editor.